logicguy1/The-Cookbook/Desserts/README.md

   <i>Filling method</i>
 <div style="line-height: 150%"> 1.
 Mix cream cheese with sugar in a bowl until creamy.
   2. Add the eggs one by one, ending with the egg yolk. <br>
-  3. Once fully incorporated, add fromage blanc, whole liquid cream, salt, vanilla and cornstarch.
+  3. Once fully incorporated, add fromage blanc, whole liquid cream, salt, vanilla and cornstarch.<br>
  <i>Assembling</i>
 <div style="line-height: 150%"> 1.
 Grease the sides of your mold.
-  2. Pour the filling over the fully cooled down crust.
+  2. Pour the filling over the fully cooled down crust.<br>
   3. Put the cheesecake on an oven plate and fill it with boiling water.
 It should come up around 2cm of your mold's sides.
 Be careful, if you use a springform pan you should add tin foil to the bottom while making sure it covers more than 2cm of the sides.
-Otherwise, water will get in your cake (and we don't want that).
+Otherwise, water will get in your cake (and we don't want that).<br>
   3. Put everything in the preheated oven (160°c) for 1 hour 30mins.
-The cheesecake must be set but slightly jiggly.
+The cheesecake must be set but slightly jiggly.<br>
-  4. Turn off the oven and let sit for 45mins, with the oven door open
+  4. Turn off the oven and let sit for 45mins, with the oven door open<br>
-  5. Take the cheesecake out and let it cool.
+  5. Take the cheesecake out and let it cool.<br>
-  6. Add the strawberry jam on top.
+  6. Add the strawberry jam on top.<br>
-  7. Let sit for 2-3 days in the fridge.
+  7. Let sit for 2-3 days in the fridge.<br>

 ## Conclusion